SaniRouke/Forum/README.md

 <h1>forum</h1>

 ## About
 This forum is made for skufs.
-If you are one of us, be welcome to [skuf.life](http://skuf.life).
+If you are one of us, welcome to [skuf.life](http://skuf.life).

 ## Audit
 [Audit list is here ->](https://github.com/01-edu/public/tree/master/subjects/forum/audit)